xytis/GURPS/Campaigns/Ravnica/14_prep.md

 ale has a bit of condensate on it.
 You have a free weekend from your duties and from your contract with Neirius.
 There are a number of notes on the notice board.

+Suddenly Shinigami stops playing her flute.
+There is a wide smile on her face.
+"I rememebered I have a music lesson tonight.
+I will see you tommorow."
+She leaves with a spring to her step.

 # Notice board